1. What does MGEM stand for?

 All applicants are required to demonstrate English proficiency by submitting a TOEFL, IELTS, or PTE Academic score.
 Students must achieve a minimum TOEFL score of 79 (Internet-based), TOEFL score of 550 (paper-based), IELTS score of 6.0, or a Pearson Test of English Academic score of 53.

 Any applicant who has completed two or more years of a degree program at a higher education institution in the U.S.A,. or any of the exempt countries listed in the International Applicants section, is waived of this requirement.
-Participation in the USF School of Management United States Business and Culture Class (USBCC) may be required of any applicant at the discretion of the Admission Committee.
+Participation in the USF School of Management United States Business Communications and Culture Program (USBCC) may be required of any applicant at the discretion of the Admission Committee.

 11. Does the program offer scholarships or other forms of financial aid?